paradedb/paradedb/pg_analytics/README.md

 For an apples-to-apples comparison, these benchmarks were run on a c6a.4xlarge with 500GB storage.
 None of the databases were tuned.
 The (Parquet, single) Clickhouse variant was selected because it most closely matches ParadeDB's Parquet storage.

-ParadeDB Clickbench results have not yet been published to the live Clickbench site but will be soon.
+ParadeDB ClickBench results have not yet been published to the live Clickbench site but will be soon.

 ## Getting Started